Best Free Transcription Software in 2026

 • you can tolerate some cleanup

-• you do not need advanced exports or collaboration
+• you do not need advanced exports

-• you are working within minute or word limits
+• you are comfortable working within limits

 • transcription is part of your daily workflow

-• you need more volume
+• you need more minutes or unlimited usage

-• you want better system integration
+• you need better exports

-• you need fewer restrictions
+• you want fewer interruptions

 Which free transcription tool is right for you?